 Brave isn’t the least famous movie on this list.
 But among the Disney greats, it has always been a bit overshadowed.
 The blend of Celtic mythology and worldbuilding that Brave brings us, not to mention a strong female lead and superb animation create one of my favourite movies.

 We actually get a surprising amount of worldbuilding out of a children’s Disney movie.
 I’m going to keep this article spoiler free as promised, but suffice to say the folklore that is setup for the plot upon really helps brings the highlands to life.
 The environment design is also so beautiful.

 Atlantis: The Lost Empire

 Atlantis is probably the most impressive example on this list.
 Not only did the creators of the movie build a stunning culture, they had an entire language created for the Atlanteans!
-You may not have known, but then the Atlantean’s speak their lines that isn’t gibberish, but a conlang made for the movie.
+You may not have known but when the Atlantean’s speak their lines, that isn’t gibberish, but a constructed language made for the movie.

 I am a big fan of Atlantis for the culture, architecture and society it sets up.
 The writers went into this project with the intention of creating a setting that could be explored in great detail.
 There was an entire planned TV series for us to explore more of this world, but following the movies failure to turn a profit it was scrapped.
 However, the attention to detail really shows in every frame.

 Add in some great voice acting, strong female characters and plenty of diversity in its cast, and I would rate Atlantis one of my favourite movies ever.